 As a deaf and blind child, she communicated using specific signs that were given a specific value.
 As she grew older she realized that those around her can communicate by using words and because of that she started suffering and her pain got more intense as years would go by.
 At the age of almost seven, her family got herself a tutor, Anne Sullivan who would have a great influence on her life.
 Anne taught Helen words by signing them in her hands so she could be able to feel them.

 Helen learned how to speak verbally, she learned how to read and write Braille, a language where letters are made from raised dots, she also learned Tacoma, reading people’s lips by touching them as they moved and felt the vibrations.

-In 1896, they both returned to Massachusetts and Keller entered The Cambridge School for Young Ladiesbefore gaining admittance, in 1900, to Radcliffe College.
-Mark Twain admired her very much and that was one of the reason he introduced her to the Standard Oil magnate Henry Huttletson Rogers who paid for her education.
+In 1896, they both returned to Massachusetts and Keller entered The Cambridge School for Young Ladies before gaining admittance, in 1900, to Radcliffe College.
+Mark Twain admired her very much and that was one of the reasons he introduced her to the Standard Oil magnate Henry Huttletson Rogers who paid for her education.

 While in college, Helen wrote her own autobiography that was titled The Story of My Life, and in 1904, at the age of 24, Helen Keller graduated from Radcliffe, becoming the first blind person to earn a Bachelor of Arts degree.

 “Character cannot be developed in ease and quiet.
 Only through experience of trial and suffering can the soul be strengthened, ambition inspired, and success achieved.”
 Helen Keller

 She also maintained a correspondence with the Austrian philosopher and pedagogue, Wilhelm Jerusalem.
 In 1932 she was elected vice president of the United Kingdom’s Royal Nation Institute for the Blind.